hinsenedinka/GMF-Investments-Portfolio-Management-with-Time-Series-Analysis/README.md

 This project aims to deliver time series predictive model for major assets: Tesla (TSLA), Vanguard Total Bond Market ETF (BND), and S&P 500 ETF (SPY); to enhance customer portfolio performance, minimize risks, and capitalize on market opportunities.
-This is achieved through the use of YFinance Library for historical financial information extraction such as stock prices, and market indices; further this data undergo:
+This is achieved through the use of YFinance Library for historical financial information extraction such as stock prices.
-     - Preprocess and analyze to identify trends and patterns.
-     - Transform and evaluate forecasting models to predict future market movements.
-     - Utilize the insights to recommend changes to client portfolios that aim to optimize returns while managing risks.

 ## Project Description